abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 7. Navigate back to the GitHub browser, select the **Actions** **(1)** tab, and review the **workflow** **(2)** created automatically for the changes made.

     ![](media/E1T5S7.png)

-8. Click on the **Next** button present in the bottom-right corner of this lab guide.

 ## Summary